 Some App Engine features use special subdomains.
 For example, an application can use subdomains to address application modules, or to address different versions of your application.
 To use these with SSL, it makes sense to set up a SAN or wildcard certificate.
 Wildcard certificates only support one level of subdomain.

 By default, App Engine SSL support uses server name indication (SNI): you don't need to set up or purchase anything to use it.
 Server Name Indication is a feature that extends SSL and TLS.
 This extension allows multiple domains to share the same IP address while still allowing separate valid certificates for all the domains.
 Some older browsers and operating systems don't support SNI, most notably Internet Explorer and Safari on Windows XP and the default Android browser pre-Honeycomb.
 When a user visits an SNI site with a client that does not support SNI they will be unable to view the page when connecting via HTTPS.
 We recommend detecting browsers that do not support SNI and recommending a browser that supports it.

 However, if you wish, you could alternatively use a virtual IP (VIP).
 A VIP is a dedicated IP address assigned for your application.
 This allows TLS to be used without the SNI extension and as such it will work on any browser or OS that supports SSL.
 Each VIP only supports one certificate.
 The Virtual IP address may change and therefore you should not use DNS A records; instead, use a CNAME record to avoid any issues caused by Virtual IP changes.

 Be aware that SNI slots are free; VIPs are not.
 If you need to use a virtual IP (VIP) you will need to purchase it first: these are about $39 per month per VIP.

 How to purchase

-To purchase a VIP:
+To purchase a virtual IP address:

 Set up a Google Apps account for your custom domain.
 When you sign up for this account, you must use your custom domain email as your login, for example,